Hadjiman Hataman Salliman

-Hadjiman Sabbihi Hataman Saliman, also known as Jim Hataman Saliman or Jim Saliman is a Filipino politician and the former representative from the lone district of Basilan serving from 2010 to 2016.
+Hadjiman Sabbihi Hataman Saliman, also known as Jim Hataman Saliman or Jim Saliman is a Filipino politician who served as the governor of Basilan from 2016 to 2025.
+He previously served as the representative of Basilan's lone district from 2010 to 2016.
 Despite his nickname, he should not be confused with Benjamin Hataman—his cousin—who was arrested on murder charges for the assassination of Wahab Akbar in 2007.
 Hadjiman himself may or may not have been involved; he competed and lost against Akbar for the same congressional seat in 2007, and the two became bitter enemies.

 Background

 Hataman was born in Buli-Buli, Sumisip.
-His two younger brothers are also influential politicians; Mujiv Hataman is the regional governor of the Autonomous Region in Muslim Mindanao (2011–present), and "Boy" Hataman was previously mayor of Sumisip.
+His two younger brothers are also influential politicians; Mujiv Hataman is the former regional governor of the Autonomous Region in Muslim Mindanao (2011–2019), and "Boy" Hataman was previously mayor of Sumisip.

-Political Activity
+Political career

 Mayor of Sumisip

 Jim served as mayor of Sumisip from 2001 until 2004, when he was replaced by his brother Boy.

 Rivalry with Wahab Akbar

 In 2007, Jim ran as a candidate for Basilan's lone congressional district and competed head to head with rival Wahab Akbar, leading to violence between the two camps.
 Supporters of Akbar were injured in a May 2007 attack by unidentified assailants who may have been connected to Hataman.
 Jim likewise filed a petition with the Commission on Elections (COMELEC) to disqualify Akbar as a candidate, claiming his opponent employed three armed groups to harass him and ally Gerry Salapuddin in the leadup to the elections.
 (Salapuddin was running for governor, and was running against one of the three wives of Akbar.)

 "All these armed groups are now being funded and mobilized by respondent to harass, intimidate and coerce his political opponents like herein petitioner," Salliman said in his 10-page petition filed with the Comelec.
 He also accused Akbar "of having given material consideration, in order to influence, induce and, corrupt the voters such as when respondent gave through his designated ally P200,000 purposely to buy votes."
 Salliman claimed to have witnesses who executed affidavits to support his accusations against the herein respondent.
 Akbar brushed aside petitioner's accusations against him and branded it as mere black propaganda on his candidacy for congressman.

 Hataman lost the race to Akbar.